BryanMcGuire-DataScience/-Bryan-McGuires-Portfolio/README.md

 **This is an simple example of usining linear regression on some salary data.**

-- Data set is around 100 data points for the sake of brevity
+- Data set attached is around 40 data points for the sake of brevity.

 [Project 2, multi linear regression model.](https://github.com/BryanMcGuire-DataScience/simple_linear_regression)